TCKnickerbocker/TCKnickerbocker/README.md

   A market-testing platform leveraging multiple containerized recommendation algorithms to elicit user interest. \
   Involves a multithreaded ETL pipeline for product ingestion, a high-speed custom caching system, and generative AI for creating personalized product creation.
+  Concepts used: Recommender Systems, GPT, Containerization, Snowflake/Data Warehousing, AWS.

   ### Schedule Builder

   Developed a full-stack web app allowing users to upload and edit their schedules as desired.
-Checks for conflicting events, and includes a feature to allow users to check real-time stock data via AlphaVantage API \
+Checks for conflicting events, and includes a feature to allow users to check real-time stock data via AlphaVantage API. \
-  Concepts used: Web development, UI design, APIs
+  Concepts used: Web development, UI design, APIs.

   ### Resnet Image Classifier

-  A NN utilizing a deeplearning Resnet archetecture trained and tested on the CFAIR-10 Dataest \
+  A NN utilizing a deeplearning Resnet archetecture trained and tested on the CFAIR-10 Dataest. \
-  Concepts used: Convolutional Neural Networks, Image Classification, Output Visualization
+  Concepts used: Convolutional Neural Networks, Image Classification, Output Visualization.

   ### Client & Server